UNSAT Solver Synthesis via Monte Carlo Forest Search: Related Work

-} One might expect that machine learning could learn more informative branching heuristics for tree search that are worth their cost, especially for shallow-depth branches where branching decisions are most consequential.
-Two approaches have shown promise for learning models to make branching decisions: imitation learning and reinforcement learning. \longver{
+There is now a long history of machine learning being used for automated algorithm design \cite{hoos2012automated,kotthoff2016algorithm,cappart2023combinatorial, bengio2021machine}.
+One might expect that machine learning could learn more informative branching heuristics for tree search that are worth their cost, especially for shallow-depth branches where branching decisions are most consequential.
+Two approaches have shown promise for learning models to make branching decisions: imitation learning and reinforcement learning.

-} First, imitation learning works by learning a cheap approximation of (1) an expensive existing heuristic or (2) an expensive feature that is a good proxy for a good branching decision. \longver{\citet{Gasse2019} and \citet{Nair2020} exploited the fact that neural network inference time is faster than MIP heuristics to learn cheaper approximations that achieve state-of-the-art performance. \citet{Nejati2020} train a branching policy to predict the branching variable that leads to the smallest running time from a single branch starting at the root of the tree with a fixed downstream solver.
-Their motivating application is parallel SAT solving where the \emph{True} and \emph{False} branches of tree are solved in parallel. } Relevant to our work on UNSAT solving, \citet{Selsam2019} learned to approximate small unsatisfiable core computation and then branched on variables predicted to belong to a core. \longver{They computed small unsatisfiable cores for 150,000 instances and trained a neural network to predict them, achieving a 6\% speedup over a strong SAT solver when using their network for a limited number of top-level branching decisions.
-Note that if there exists a small unsatisfiable core, there exists a corresponding short proof, but not vice versa. } We directly search for short proofs rather than relying on small unsatisfiable cores as a proxy measure. \longver{
+First, imitation learning works by learning a cheap approximation of (1) an expensive existing heuristic \cite{khalil2016learning,Gasse2019,hottung2020deep, Nair2020} or (2) an expensive feature that is a good proxy for a good branching decision \cite{wang2022neurocomb, Selsam2019}. \citet{khalil2016learning} learned a cheaper approximation of the strong branching heuristic in MIP using hand-crafted variable-level features to achieve state-of-the-art performance; \citet{Gasse2019} and \citet{Nair2020} learned an improved approximation of strong branching by learning a feature representation by representing MIPs as graphs and leveraging graph neural networks.
+Relevant to SAT, \citet{wang2022neurocomb} predict backdoor variables and integrate these predictions into the VSIDS heuristic while \citet{Selsam2019} learned to approximate small unsatisfiable core computation and then branched on variables predicted to belong to a core.
+Both report practical performance improvements. \citeauthor{Selsam2019}'s work is particularly relevant to the UNSAT setting, which we focus on.
+They computed small unsatisfiable cores for 150,000 instances and trained a neural network to predict them, achieving a 6\% speedup over a strong SAT solver when using their network for a limited number of top-level branching decisions.
+Note that if there exists a small unsatisfiable core, there exists a corresponding short proof, but not vice versa.
+In other related SAT work, \citet{Nejati2020} trained a branching policy to predict the branching variable that leads to the smallest running time from a single branch starting at the root of the tree with a fixed downstream solver.
+Their motivating application is parallel SAT solving where each branch of the tree are solved in parallel.